calcom/platform-starter/README.md

-# Cal.com Developer SDK Starter
+# Cal.com Developer Starter Kit

 A Next.js template for embedding the Cal.com Developer SDK flows in your product, without the `@calcom/atoms` SDK.
 Every component lives in this repository, so you own the visuals, the markup, and the data layer end-to-end.